Metal to Wigner-Mott insulator transition in two-leg ladders: Introduction

-This previous work provides a proof of principle of the possiblility of such a continuous Wigner-Mott transition in two dimensions.
-A crucial step was the identification of a low energy effective field theory that captures both the Fermi liquid and the Wigner-Mott insulator, and thus is capable of describing a direct transition between them.
-Unfortunately it is hard to control the properties of this theory at the transition point, and Ref. \cite{musser_theory_2021} relied on a certain large-N generalization to make calculations tractable.
-Clearly it will be extremely helpful to study continuous Wigner-Mott transitions in other situations, and see what we can learn.
+This previous work provides a proof of principle of the possibility of such a continuous WM transition in two dimensions.
+A crucial step was the identification of a low-energy effective field theory that captures both the Fermi liquid and the WM insulator, and thus is capable of describing a direct transition between them.
+Unfortunately it is hard to control the properties of this theory at the transition point, and Ref. \cite{musser_theory_2022} relied on a certain large-N generalization to make calculations tractable.
+Clearly it will be extremely helpful to study continuous WM transitions in other situations, and see what we can learn.

-In contrast to the situation in $d = 2$ space dimensions, the universal properties of the Wigner-Mott transition in a $d = 1$ chain can be understood in an exact way using bosonization methods \cite{schulz_metal-insulator_1994, giamarchi_quantum_2003}.
-Here we will generalize this treatment to the 2-leg triangular ladder (pictured in Fig.~\ref{fig:WM_defn}) as a step toward the full two dimensional problem.
+In contrast to the situation in $d = 2$ space dimensions, the universal properties of the WM transition in a $d = 1$ chain can be understood in an exact way using bosonization methods \cite{schulz_metal-insulator_1994, giamarchi_quantum_2003}.
+Here we will generalize this treatment to the two-leg triangular ladder (pictured in Fig.~\ref{fig:WM_defn}) as a step toward the full two-dimensional problem.
 We will demonstrate that it is indeed possible to have a continuous bandwidth-tuned metal to WM transition in this setup.
-We will further show that for electron fillings $\nu_c = 1/m$ with $m$ odd this transition must also open a spin gap at the same critical point where the charge is gapped out, shown as the rightmost red star in Fig.~\ref{fig:WM_defn}.
+We will further show that for electron fillings $\nu_c = 1/m$ with $m$ odd this transition must also open a spin gap at the same critical point where the charge is gapped out, shown as the rightmost red star in Fig.~\ref{fig:WM_defn}(b).
 For even $m$, the spin sector remains gapless across the metal-insulator transition.
-The resulting insulator is a ladder analogue of the two dimensional spinon fermi surface state in a Wigner-Mott insulator of the kind discussed in Ref. \cite{musser_theory_2021}.
+The resulting insulator is a ladder analog of the two-dimensional spinon FS state in a WM insulator of the kind discussed in Ref. \cite{musser_theory_2022}.
 For both even and odd $m$, in the immediate vicinity of the transition, the insulating phase has a gapless spin singlet, charge-neutral excitation mode.
-This is a new feature of the two-leg ladder not present in the strictly one-dimensional chain and is shown as the intermediate phase in Fig.~\ref{fig:WM_defn}.
+This is a new feature of the two-leg ladder not present in the strictly one-dimensional chain and is shown as the intermediate phase in Figs.~\ref{fig:WM_defn}(a) and \ref{fig:WM_defn}(b).